L3MON4D3/LuaSnip/README.md

 > specify the `CC` variable in the build command: `make install_jsregexp
 > CC=your_compiler_program`.
 Also, make sure `%GIT%/bin` directory is added in
 > the `$PATH` so that `make` can use `%GIT%/bin/sh.exe`.
+>
+> On FreeBSD (and/or systems that do not install the GNU make package as the default)
+> make commands will fail as the Makefile does not align with the expected syntax of the
+> BSD variant of make.
+The solution is to install the GNU variant of make:
+> 'pkg install gmake' on FreeBSD.

 ## Keymaps
 In Vim script, with `<Tab>` for jumping forward/expanding a snippet, `<Shift-Tab>` for